Amanda Crooks, Senior Head Teacher

 I’m looking forward to meeting you and your children at the Crèche

-Nera Yarker, Qualified Educator
+Nera Yarker, Registered Teacher

-My eldest son Patrick attended this crèche back in 2001 and my youngest son Ryan in 2006, so I have been associated with this crèche for many years.
+My eldest son Patrick attended to this crèche back in 2001 and my youngest son Ryan in 2006, so I have been associated with this crèche for many years.
 I started working at Northcote Point Community Creche in May 2010 and thoroughly enjoy the children and families in the community.

 Anji Simmons, Educator